Arkansas Home Visiting Network

 For Home Visitors

 To help home visitors deal more effectively with issues that might fall outside of their training and to improve outcomes for home visiting programs, we offer the Arkansas Home Visiting Network Training Institute.
-Our online and instructor-led professional development sessions allow home visitors from all models to increase their skills and network with other home visitors from different programs.
+Our online, virtual-blended, and instructor-led professional development sessions allow home visitors from all models to increase their skills and network with other home visitors from different programs.

 Building a Knowledge Base